RTC Transit: RTC Transit era (2008–present)

 In late 2007, the RTC began to rebrand the Citizens Area Transit system as RTC Transit.
-The New Flyer 900 series coaches were the last to be purchased with the CAT logo, and the first to be purchased with the RTC logo.
 The CAT bus stop signs around the city were replaced by "Transit Stop" signs using the RTC logo.
-All rider alerts, bus announcements, bus books, and new NABI Hybrid, NABI Diesel and New Flyer CNG buses no longer use the CAT logo.
+All rider alerts, bus announcements, publications, and recently acquired buses no longer used CAT branding.
+The re-imaging was completed on January 1, 2009, when RTC vehicles started featuring "RTC TRANSIT" along with the normal route destination headers.